 With a length of 7’ this paddle board is ideal for kids.
 Its lightweight, coming in at only 17 pounds, makes it easy for smaller people to maneuver, while the three-fin design (2 fixed and 1 removable) makes it sturdy and easy to balance on.

-Their design is well thought out and is great for any beginner.
+Their design is well thought out and is great for any beginner or for simple flat water adventures.
 The weight limit on this board is an appropriate 120 pounds.
 This board does have an adult model in 9 and 11 foot lengths.

 - Lightweight and easy to maneuver

-- Comes with 5mm foot traction pad and gear bungee, dual-action high pressure pump, pressure gauge, 3-piece adjustable paddle, removable fin, storage backpack, repair kit, and valve wrench
+- Comes with 5mm foot traction pad and gear bungee, dual-action high pressure hand pump, pressure gauge, 3-piece adjustable paddle, removable fin, carry bag, repair kit, and valve wrench

 - 1 year warranty